hmgle/graftcp/README.md

                     Display this help and exit
 ```

+Combined `graftcp`:

+If one rename or link `graftcp-local` to be `graftcp`, it can automatically start a server and run the client.
+To use corresponding arguments, pre-append `--server` and `--client` for `graftcp-local` and `graftcp` respectively.

 ## Demo

 Assume you are running the SOCKS5 proxy with the default IP address: "localhost:1080".
 Start the `graftcp-local` first: